 All of us have wondered at one time or another why it is that we are asked to sign a document rather than simply applying an inked fingerprint to the paper as a method of identification.
 Wouldn’t it be just as simple to place a thumbprint on a check instead of a maker’s signature?
 Would not that foil forgeries?
-The argument that the signature is easier to read is invalid, as many signatures have evolved until they are nothing more than symbolic representations of what was at one time handwriting and are now unreadable.
+The argument that a signature is easier to read is invalid, as many signatures have evolved until they are nothing more than symbolic representations of what was at one time handwriting and are now unreadable.

 The answer to this riddle lies in the word “intent.”
 By placing a signature on a document we are implying intent on our part to agree with circumstances provided by that check, codicil, agreement, contract, etc. One could easily place the fingerprint of someone recently deceased or unconscious upon a document if that was all that was required for authentication.
 This does not presuppose however, that the placement of an inked thumbprint next to a maker’s signature on a check, about to be negotiated at a check cashing counter in a grocery store, would not be a help.
 The fingerprint’s universal connotation would certainly, at the very least, be a deterrent to the individual intent upon passing a forged instrument.